 Status of Project: Since 2003 CHS has annually provided a report on their East Refinery Groundwater Quality Improvement Project, and the Groundwater Monitoring Plan.
 A full report from the consulting company, Trihydro Corporation is on file with the KCC.
 The goals for this project include mitigating chloride impacted oil field brine water migrating from the Johnson Oil field east of the refinery, and preventing lateral movement of the identified hydrocarbon plume beneath the refinery toward the chloride remediation system.
 The remediation system consists of 12 recovery wells, RW-7 through RW-18, which are all screened in the lower portion of the Equus Beds aquifer.
-In 2017 a total of 546 acre-feet of chloride impacted water was recovered from 7 of the recovery wells (RW).
-The RW wells utilized (RW7, 8, 11, 12, 13, 14, & 18) ranged from an average of 499 to 871 mg/l for 2017.
-According to the 2017 annual report, recovered water is treated on-site using a reverse osmosis system and used as refinery process water.
+In 2019 a total of 297 acre-feet of chloride impacted water has been recovered from 6 of the recovery wells (RW).
+The RW wells utilized (RW7, 9, 11, 12, 13, & 14) ranged from an average of 397 to 1660 mg/l for 2019.
+According to the annual report, recovered water is treated on-site using a reverse osmosis system and used as refinery process water.
 The processed water not meeting standards is injected into a Class I non-hazardous disposal well.

-Overall, the June 2018 sampling of the 16 deep screened CHS monitoring wells showed some decrease in chloride values (350 - 2,330mg/L).
-KCC sampled MW 7D and MW 8D at the old landfill on August 30, 2018, and have included that data along with data collected by GMD2.
-The two areas that continue to exhibit very elevated chlorides are around EB 402C (4,790 mg/L), and MW 114D (2,610 mg/l).
-Both of these monitoring wells increased in chloride levels in 2018.
+Overall, the August 2019 sampling of 13 deep screened CHS monitoring wells showed very little change in chloride values.
+(414 - 2,150mg/L) The two areas that continue to exhibit very elevated chlorides are around EB 402C (4,920 mg/L), and MW 114D (2,610 mg/l, 2018 data).
+Due to muddy conditions during the sampling event this year, MW 114D and MW 115D were not sampled.
 MW 114D is adjacent to the refinery and most likely affected by the recovery wells pulling in higher chloride waters.
-EB 402C sits off in Section 3, SE of the refinery and appears to be trapped chlorides along the bedrock, as those values have always fluctuated between 4,000 to 5,000 mg/L since 2005.
+The highest impact to groundwater is still around EB 402C that sits off in Section 3, southeast of the refinery, and appears to be trapped chlorides along the bedrock, as those values have always fluctuated between 4,000 to 5,000 mg/L since 2005.